Groundbreaking sentence on the interference of honour rights on social media

 España-19/10/2016

 The Supreme Court has confirmed the first conviction against the owner of Ausbanc, Luis Pineda, for his vilifying campaign against the spokesperson of FACUA-Consumers in Action, the journalist Rubén Sánchez.
-In the face of this campaign and another conviction pending a
+In the face of this campaign and another conviction pending appeal, Sánchez is preparing new judiciary action against Pineda, in response to the threats, insults and false accusations to which he has been subject to for the last four years.

 Contenido exclusivo para socios